MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/get-started/objective-c/ios.md

 # Getting started with iOS

 ## Requirements

-In addition to the requirements from our [Getting started with Objective-C](~/tools/dotnet-embedding/get-started/objective-c/index.md) guide you'll also need:
+In addition to the requirements from our [Getting started with Objective-C](~/tools/dotnet-embedding/get-started/objective-c/index.md) guide, you'll also need:

 * [Xamarin.iOS 10.11](https://www.visualstudio.com/xamarin/) or later

 ## Hello world

-First let's build a simple hello world example in C#.
+First, build a simple hello world example in C#.

 ### Create C# sample

-Open Visual Studio for Mac, create a new iOS Class Library project, name it `hello-from-csharp`, and save it to `~/Projects/hello-from-csharp`.
+Open Visual Studio for Mac, create a new iOS Class Library project, name it **hello-from-csharp**, and save it to **~/Projects/hello-from-csharp**.

-Replace the code in the `MyClass.cs` file with the following snippet:
+Replace the code in the **MyClass.cs** file with the following snippet:

 ```csharp
 using UIKit;